-Homework: 40% In-class activity: 10% Midterm: 25% Final Exam: 30% (Yes, total is 105%.)
+Homework: 35% In-class activity: 10% Midterm: 25% Final Exam: 30%

-Homework: there will be 8 homework sets, each due on Friday at the beginning of class, except for the week of midterm exam and the week of Thanksgiving (see class calendar).
+Homework: there will be 8 homework sets, each due on Friday at the beginning of class, except for the first week and the week of midterm exam.
+There will be some problems which you can handwrite and some problems which require you to code on Matlab.
 Each homework set is worth 30 points.
-There will be some problems which you can handwrite and some problems which require you to code on Matlab.
+You may earn up to 3 bonus points in each homework set (adding up to a maximum of 33 points per homework set) based on the clarity of your write-up and the amount of arguments and comments provided on problems and/or Matlab codes.
+The lowest homework score will be dropped.

 Policy: Homework must be turned in on paper.
-However, you do not need to print out the Matlab codes if they are lengthy.
+You do not need to print out the Matlab codes if they are lengthy.
 These are to be submitted on Canvas as .m files.
+Please do not upload scanned copies of your homework.
+They will not be accepted unless you have approval from the instructor.
 You are encouraged to work together in groups.
 However, homework must be written individually in your own words and reflect your own understanding.
 Late homework will not be accepted.
 Turn in whatever you have completed by the due time.
 Only a few selected problems will be graded in detail.
 The rest will be given credit based on completion.

-Requirements for written work: this course requires the written communication of mathematical ideas.
-To obtain full credit for your work, you must write coherently, in complete sentences, with attention to your audience.
+Requirements for written work: To obtain full credit for your work, you should write coherently, in complete sentences, with attention to the reader.